Ley Lines (film)

-Ley Lines (日本黒社会 LEY LINES, Nihon Kuroshakai Rei Rainzu) is a 1999 Japanese film directed by Takashi Miike, and is the third film in his Black Society trilogy, following 1995's Shinjuku Triad Society and 1997's Rainy Dog.
+Ley Lines (日本黒社会 LEY LINES, Nihon Kuroshakai Rei Rainzu) is a 1999 Japanese yakuza film directed by Takashi Miike.
+It is the third film in his Black Society trilogy, following 1995's Shinjuku Triad Society and 1997's Rainy Dog.
+The film stars Kazuki Kitamura, Tomorowo Taguchi, Daan Li, Naoto Takenaka and Show Aikawa.

 Like many of Miike's works, the film examines the underbelly of respectable Japanese society and the problems of assimilation faced by non-ethnically Japanese people in Japan.
 The English title refers to ley lines, the paranormal concept of geographic lines of energy based on the placement of landmarks.

 Plot

-Ryuichi, his younger brother Shunrei, and their friend Chang are a trio of Japanese youths of Chinese descent who escape their semi-rural upbringing and relocate to Shinjuku, Tokyo.
-Their wallets are stolen by a Shanghai prostitute nicknamed "Killer Pussy" so they turn to selling bottles of the recreational inhalant toluene in order to earn money.
+Ryuichi, his younger brother Shunrei, and their friend Chan are a trio of Japanese youths of Chinese descent who escape their semi-rural upbringing and relocate to Shinjuku, Tokyo.
+Their wallets are stolen by a Shanghai prostitute nicknamed "Wild Pussy" so they turn to selling bottles of the recreational inhalant toluene in order to earn money.
 They later make up with the prostitute, whose real name is Anita, when she quits selling her body after being abused by a client and then her pimp.

 The three youths buy fake passports and a gun through the black market, intending to stow away on a boat to Brazil.
-Together with Anita, they rob money from the Chinese crime boss Wong, during which Anita kicks her former pimp.
-Ikeda and Barbie of the toluene ring ambush them and shoot Chang before the others escape.
-Triad members arrive and Barbie tells them that Ikeda took the money before they shoot him dead.
-Chang dies in the car after asking the others to give his share of the money to his mother.
-Shunrei quickly pedals his bike to the Zhang Fu Diner and gives Chang's mother Chang's share of the money but is caught and run over by Wong's men in a truck on his way back.
+Together with Anita, they rob money from a triad boss named Wong, during which Anita kicks her former pimp.
+Ikeda and Barbie of the toluene ring ambush them and shoot Chan before the others escape.
+Triads arrive and Barbie tells them that Ikeda took the money before they shoot him dead.
+Chan dies in the car after asking the others to give his share of the money to his mother.
+Shunrei quickly pedals his bike Chan's mother's house to give her the share, but is caught and run over by Wong's men in a truck on his way back.
 While Ryuichi and Anita are searching for him, Wong's men spot them and chase them in the truck before smashing into a pile of corrugated metal and dying.

 Ryuichi and Anita reach the port and give money to the shipowner but discover Wong waiting for them.
 Anita shoots Wong dead, then Ryuichi and Anita jump into the water and money goes floating everywhere as Wong's men fire repeatedly into the water.
 Ryuichi and Anita are then shown rowing a boat away, though they are covered in blood, presumably indicating that they are already dead.